hideodaikoku/placy-site/src/posts/hkg.md

 ogp: "https://miro.medium.com/max/1400/1*wk60gOEfd5c9uvvRB-qrFw.jpeg"
 date: "2020/04/20"
 title: "Early speculations on how COVID19 can shape Hong Kong’s Urban Future"
+excerpt: "What does Hong Kong’s urban future hold in a Post COVID world?
+Historically, health issues have facilitated major changes in cities.
+For example, the Cholera outbreak in the 19th century had led to..."
 ---

 **Speculating Hong Kong’s urban futures in a Post-COVID World**